MSLNZ/GTC-Console/README.rst

 GUM Tree Calculator Console
 ===========================

-This is a project to produce a stand-alone Windows executable for GTC.
-The executable can be distributed and used without the need to have a Python installation.
+This project produces a stand-alone Windows executable for GTC, which can be distributed and used without the need to have Python installed on the host computer.

 Background
 ==========

-MSL first made GTC available as a Windows executable and called it GTC.
+MSL first made GUM Tree Calculator available as a Windows executable and called it GTC.
 This tool was distributed with the SciTE editor to help development.

-However, when a Python package for GTC was released we renamed the Windows executable GTC Console.
+Then later MSL released a public Python package for GTC, and so we began to call the Windows executable version "GTC Console".
+They did not use the same code.

-The Python tools we used to produce the original GTC Console have not been supported for some time and have become obsolete for later versions of Python.
-So, this project is an attempt to provide the executable with different tools.
+The Python tool used to produce the original GTC Console (py2exe) doesn't work with recent versions of Python.
+So, this project is will generate GTC Console with different tools, using the GTC (Python) code base.

 Status
 ======

-This GTC Console project is just starting.
-The first step will be to create a stand-alone Windows executable for GTC that will run on any Windows machine.
+This GTC Console is just starting out.
+The first goal is to create a stand-alone Windows executable for Windows machines.
+After this has been achieved, we will look at providing documentation and an installer.